sphinx-doc/sphinx/doc/man/sphinx-build.rst

    .. versionadded:: 1.8
    .. versionchanged:: 8.1
-      :program:`sphinx-build` no longer exits on the first warning, meaning that in effect :option:`!--fail-on-warning` is always enabled.
+      :program:`sphinx-build` no longer exits on the first warning, meaning that in effect :option:`!--keep-going` is always enabled.
       The option is retained for compatibility, but may be removed at some later date.